Conquest - 25: A Norman Duke Thought He Should Be England's King, How Was That Remotely Possible?

 Three men fought for a crown only one would wear into the New Year, 1067

 'The Falaise Roll', William's closest confidants, the trusted circle.
 Some paid with their lives, like Osbern, his father's steward and William fitzOsbern, rewarded with huge tracts of land in England.
-Look into his environment in the light of constant uprising against his dukedom in Normandy before his 1066 expedition.
+Look into his environment in the light of constant uprising against his dukedom in Normandy before the September 1066, expedition and oppressive occupation that claimed more Norman and allied lives.